 Harvesting of Tulsi Crop:

 Tulsi crop will be ready for the first harvest after 3 months of planting.
-This crop should be harvested @ full bloom stage.
+This crop should be harvested @ the full bloom stage.
 Cut the plants at least 15 cm above the ground level to ensure good regeneration for future harvests.
 After the first harvest, the next one can be carried out after 70 to 75 days interval.
-Cutting these plants on sunny days are preferred to obtain good yield and oil content.
+Cutting these plants on sunny days is preferred to obtain good yield and oil content.

 The yield of Tulsi Crop: